eabadir/PprobablyEqualsNP/docs/COMPLEXITY_README.md

 /--
 An NPCProgram (NP-Complete characteristics Program) aims to capture NP-Complete problems.
 It is defined by:
-1. `prog`: The ComputerProgram that acts as a verifier for a given certificate (encoded as a boolean assignment).
+1. `prog`: The PathProgram that acts as a verifier for a given certificate (encoded as a boolean assignment).
 2. `has_cnf_cert`: Proof that `prog` (the verifier) has an equivalent CNF representation.
    This links the verifier's logic to SAT.